zenorogue/seuphorica/README.md

 V9: changed soothing color; the radius of seen board is now bigger (but fixed); randarts no longer get 'has no special powers'

+V10: fixed a bug with crossing on 0-value letters not detected

 Plans: better dictionary

 Click [this](https://zenorogue.github.io/seuphorica/) to play!

 Also on [this](https://zenorogue.itch.io/seuphorica)

-Thanks to Michael, orange triangle, Corey Hardt, and Jason Carr for improvement suggestions!
+Thanks to Michael, orange triangle, Corey Hardt, Jason Carr, and FoxSylv for improvement suggestions!